Payment of Capital Gains Tax

-Up until April 2020, the rule has always been that the date for payment of capital gains tax was 31 January after the end of the tax year (5th April) in which an asset subject to CGT was sold.
+Up until April 2020, the date for payment of capital gains tax was 31 January after the end of the tax year (5th April) in which an asset subject to CGT was sold.
 But in April 2020 everything changed and new rules were introduced relating to the sale of properties.

 Provided you have sold something subject to CGT other than a property and you know the amount of the taxable gain and the amount of CGT payable, you still have almost ten months after the tax year end to accumulate the funds to pay the tax.

-Hopefully, when you sold the asset you were advised of the likely tax charge and reserved funds from the sale proceeds to settle the liability; after undertaking the necessary research – or professional advice – to claim any available exemptions or reliefs?
+If you sold a property, then hopefully you were advised of the likely tax charge and reserved funds from the sale proceeds to settle the liability; after undertaking the necessary research – or professional advice – to claim any available exemptions or reliefs?

 Payment of Capital Gains Tax – there is still time to consider CGT planning